 - Audition Scheduling: Auditions for band, choir, and orchestra are open to the entire student body and are held during the Friday of Jumpstart registration.
 E-mail finearts@mbu.edu for an audition time. - Attendance Requirement for Groups: Attendance at ALL scheduled rehearsals and performances are mandatory.
 Students must arrange their work and class schedules accordingly.
 Music majors and minors who are involved in athletics must realize that music group involvement comes first.
 If there is a conflict with a performance and a game/tournament, the music event trumps the athletic event, and it will be the student's responsibility to notify his/her coach in advance.
-Failure to abide by the attendance requirements will result in a significant grade reduction.

-- Touring Groups: The Band, Chamber Singers and Madrigal Choir tour one week during the school year.
-These groups also perform on campus/in town during the year for the following: Fall Festival, Messiah, Christmas Festival, and home concerts. - Non-Touring Groups: The Chorale, a mixed choir, will sing for campus events and in regional churches. - Music Group Outfits: Those who are selected for a music group will be asked to purchase a performance outfit.
+Failure to abide by the attendance requirements will result in a significant grade reduction. - Touring Groups: The Band, Chamber Singers and Madrigal Choir tour one week during the school year.
+These groups also perform on campus/in town during the year for the following: Fall Festival, Messiah, Christmas Festival, and home concerts. - Non-Touring Groups: The Chorale, a mixed choir, will sing for campus events and in regional churches.

+- Music Group Outfits: Those who are selected for a music group will be asked to purchase a performance outfit.
 Payments for outfits are not applied to the school bill but are handled through Cash Net, Maranatha's online payment system.
 Information on outfit costs and payment deadlines are found on-line.
-Students will not be able to take their semester exams until outfits are paid in full. - Performing Group Scholarship (band, orchestra, choir) (added May, 2022) For: Students already over 18 class credits who would like to still be in a musical performing group, but do not want to because of the extra cost.
+Students will not be able to take their semester exams until outfits are paid in full. - Performing Group Scholarship (band, orchestra, choir) (added May, 2022)

-Facts we consider upon your request: your talent, past participation in the group, the current performing group need, your financial situation.

-The process is as follows.
-Students should complete step 1 by August 15/January 10 1.
-Interested students should write their band/choir/orchestra director explaining their course load and financial situation and specific contributing instrument/voice.
+For: Students already over 18 class credits who would like to still be in a musical performing group, but do not want to because of the extra cost. - Facts we consider upon your request: your talent, past participation in the group, the current performing group need, your financial situation. - o The process is as follows.
+Students should complete step 1 by August 15/January 10 - 1.
+Interested students should write their band/choir/orchestra director explaining their course load and financial situation and specific contributing instrument/voice. - a.

-- a.
 The intention is to keep needed and talented instrumentalists and some needed vocalists in performing groups. - b.
-The performing group director may ask for an audition to make a wise recommendation. - 2.
-The performing group director by August 16/January 16 makes a recommendation and asks Dr. Ledgerwood for approval for a specific student to be in the performing group - 3.
-At this point, Dr. Ledgerwood considers all requests and makes a decision depending on needs and budget allowances.
-He then forwards the approved list to the Music Office to follow through with payment. - 4.
-The Music Office issues paperwork to the Business Office the second week of school (after it shows up on the school bill) to transfer the over-18 credit fee (2022-2023 price is currently \$230 per half-credit) from the Music Dep.
+The performing group director may ask for an audition to make a wise recommendation.

+2. The performing group director by August 16/January 16 makes a recommendation and asks Dr. Bachorik for approval for a specific student to be in the performing group 3.
+At this point, Dr. Bachorik considers all requests and makes a decision depending on needs and budget allowances.
+He then forwards the approved list to the Music Office to follow through with payment.

+4. The Music Office issues paperwork to the Business Office the second week of school (after it shows up on the school bill) to transfer the over-18 credit fee (2022-2023 price is currently \$230 per half-credit) from the Music Dep.
 (024) account to the student's school bill.